newwayland/blog/content/post/the-uk-energy-crisis-mmt-analysis/index.md

 the confiscation is from the pension funds of people currently in work who will then end up with smaller private pensions in the future.
 A favourite trick of Gordon Brown acolytes.

+* * *

+_Chat about this and any other MMT topics on Discord with the growing [New Wayland community](https://discord.com).
+New members can click this [invite link](https://discord.gg/JN6HKUd) which will add the server to your Discord account_